- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 - Can work well for people with a low-medium cervix height.

-- Well designed (but see below for some dubious sizing recommendations).
+- Well designed (but see below for some dubious sizing recommendations), with a softcurve shape.

 - The large has a very high capacity for people with a heavy flow